 Maintaining a passion for community involvement, Millikan was selected by the President of Chick-fil-A, Jimmy Collins, to serve as Director of Development for a private school in Georgia.
 Deborah was tasked with creating a capital campaign that raised millions of dollars to build a school for children diagnosed as ADD or ADHD.
 A recent letter from the retired president of Chick-fil-A pointed out to Millikan that she "took them where they needed to go," and because of this a much larger number of children have received the help they needed.
 The campaign was a huge success and the beautiful facility was built in Fairburn, Georgia.

-Debrick Media Group
+Debrick Media Group/Debrick Music Publishing

 Multi-Platinum and Award-Winning Songwriter, Rick Scott has more than 30 million units in sales and more than 40 years in the business.
 At age 16, already a seasoned musician and published songwriter.
-Rick came on board as the drummer for a band called Wildcountry, the band that would become known as the Super Group, Alabama.
+Rick came on board as the drummer for a band called Wild Country, the band that would become known as the Super Group, Alabama.

-That name was mutually decided upon by Owen, Cook, Gentry and Scott.
-As Wildcountry, they released their very first single “I Wanna Be With You Tonight” under the GRT Label.
+The name ‘Alabama’ was mutually decided upon by Owen, Cook, Gentry and Scott.
+As Wild Country, they released their very first single “I Wanna Be With You Tonight” under the GRT Label.
 This was their first Billboard Charted Single.
-As Wildcountry they also released an album by the same name and one titled “Deuces Wild” the four band members are shown sitting around a table.
+As Wild Country they also released an album by the same name and one titled “Deuces Wild”.
+On the cover, the four band members are shown sitting around a table.
 This was released under the LSI Label.
-Scott remained with the band for almost 5 years during which time the band’s iconic sound was developed.
-Scott worked alongside Randy Owen, Jeff Cook and Teddy Gentry writing songs, recording, harmonizing and playing drums on the band’s first 3 albums.
-These first three albums included many of their iconic hits all of which RCA released without rerecording.
+Scott remained with the band for more than 5 years during which time the band’s signature sound was developed, touring in the winter but spending summers on stage at ‘The Bowery’ in Myrtle beach, South Carolina.

-That first album is a Recording Industry Association of America (RIAA) Certified 6 Multi-Platinum project and Alabama went on to be named the RIAA Country Super Group of the 20th Century.
+That first album “My Homes In Alabama” is a Recording Industry Association of America (RIAA) Certified 6 Multi-Platinum project and Alabama went on to be named the RIAA Country Super Group of the 20th Century.
 “Why Lady Why” has been released on numerous albums and recorded by many other artists over the last few decades and remains in the top 100 all-time greatest country songs ever recorded.
 Alabama has sold 78 million albums and has had 43 number one hits.

 Rick recently received two Awards; one for his Johnny Cash recording of the self-penned tune “Tennessee”, on the album “Out Among the Stars” (2014 Release by Legacy Recordings, a division of Sony Music).
 The album debuted at Number One World-Wide on the Top Country Album and Americana Charts.
 The song, “Tennessee” was the featured theme of a successful advertising campaign by Southwest Airlines.

 Rick Scott’s association with Johnny Cash was highlighted in the book:

 ‘Thorns the Album’ released in 2020 is Scott’s first Spiritual based project after noted success in the mainstream.
 Rick Scott has been through some harrowing events in his life but is shining now through gratefulness and fullness of heart being delivered through God’s love and forgiveness.
-As Rick knows, “everyone has their story” and his story is about delivering the message that “God is Merciful” and has continued to bless him in so many ways “including the union of marriage to my wonderful wife, Deborah” as Scott continues, “Through all the trials and errors along the way, our story as a couple…how we met, and looking back just realizing God kept bringing us onto the same paths, around the same people, sometimes in the same room at the exact same time…...but we never met until 2018!
-It was all in God’s time. " Rick incorporated the talent of his wife in the making of ‘Thorns the Album’ which is the first of three storytelling albums that takes the listener from the birth of Jesus through to the crucifixion.
+As Rick knows, “everyone has their story” and his story through thr Thorns album is about delivering the message that “God is Merciful” and has continued to bless him in so many ways “including the union of marriage to my wonderful wife, Deborah” as Scott continues, “Through all the trials and errors along the way, our story as a couple…how we met, and looking back just realizing God kept bringing us onto the same paths, around the same people, sometimes in the same room at the exact same time…...but we never met until 2018!
+It was all in God’s time. " Deborah worked with Rick in the making of ‘Thorns the Album’ cowriting the work that takes the listener from the birth of Jesus through to the crucifixion.